sigsum/sigsum-go/doc/tools.md

 of `-e` is `--example`, then `-d --example VALUE` would be another valid variation.
 All tools display a usage message if `--help` is provided.
 All tools display a program version if `--version` is provided.
-All tools that have sub commands additionally accept `help` and `version`.
+All tools that have sub commands additionally accept "help" and "version".

 Operation of several tools is controlled by a Sigsum policy, defined by a separate [policy file](./policy.md).
 The location of the policy file